EDU Courses

 This course surveys foundational theory and research in educational psychology, with a focus on the cognitive, motivational, social-emotional, and ethical development of K-12 students.
 Students will be 343 introduced to historical and contemporary approaches to psychological theory and research; learn how to apply theoretical knowledge to student learning and assessment; and determine whether a study design adheres to accepted ethical standards for human subjects’ research.

 Prerequisite: Acceptance to the Teacher Education Program or permission of instructor and Department Chair.
 With permission of the instructor, this course is open to additional categories of candidates.
-Offered: fall and spring

 EDU 3410 STREAM FOR EDUCATORS (4)

 The course will develop teacher candidates’ understanding of how to implement STREAM (Science, Technology, Reading, Engineering, Art, and Math) lesson plans, strategies, and challenges.
 An emphasis in the course will be placed on ITEEA’s Standards, Engineering by Design Loop, and Grand Challenges for Engineering.
-Elementary teacher candidates will learn more about how to foster a classroom environment to promote the next generation of innovators and engineers.
+Teacher candidates will learn more about how to foster a classroom environment to promote the next generation of innovators and engineers.
 The course prepares elementary teacher candidates to deliver STREAM instruction based on methods, research, and best practices.

 EDU 3420 FIELD EXPERIENCE III (1)

 This course includes on-campus seminars and labs that require a minimum of thirty hours in an accredited school.
 Students should expect to engage in non-instructional activities and limited instruction.
-Formal application for a Field Experience Placement is required at the time of pre-registration.
+Formal application for a Field Experience Placement is required at the time of pre- registration.
 Students are recommended to take this course the semester before student teaching.
 Prerequisite: Formal acceptance to the Teacher Education Program is required for admission.
 With permission of the instructor, this course is open to licensed teachers and lateral entry candidates

 Offered: fall and spring